dapperlabs/nba-smart-contracts/README.md

 - `pub event NewSeriesStarted(newCurrentSeries: UInt32)`

-    Emitted when a new series has been triggered by an admin
+    Emitted when a new series has been triggered by an admin.

 #### Events for set-Related actions

 - `pub event SetCreated(setID: UInt32, series: UInt32)`

-    Emitted when a new set is created
+    Emitted when a new set is created.

 - `pub event PlayAddedToSet(setID: UInt32, playID: UInt32)`

     Emitted when a new play is added to a set.